 The subject property is located within the jurisdiction of Credit Valley Conservation Authority (CVC).
 A large portion of the site is regulated by the Conservation Authority because it's within the associated 30 metre protection buffer from the 100 year floodline of Silver Creek (Appendix "C").
-A Conservation Development permit will be required for any proposed development on the site.
+A Conservation Development permit will be required for the proposed development.

-4.6 Halton Region Official Plan (2021):
+4.6 Halton Region Official Plan (2021 Policies - Clergy Principle Applies):

 The Halton Region Official Plan was approved by the Minister of Municipal Affairs and Housing in 1995.
 Since this time, the Regional Official Plan (ROP) has been amended several times.
-The most recent Office Consolidation for the ROP was released in November 2021.
+The most recent Office Consolidation which includes the latest version of the ROP was released in November 2022.
+However, since the revised proposal is considered a resubmission - the clergy principle applies which means that the proposed development should be evaluated against the policy documents that were in effect at the time the applications were first made.
+As such, the proposed development should be evaluated against the proposed development should be Consolidation Official Plan policies from the 2021 Office Consolidation.